Zeeshanahmad4/Facebook-Automation-with-Multilogin-and-Residential-Proxies/README.md

-# Facebook automation + Multilogin + Ilumnati proxies
+# Facebook automation + Multilogin + Resendetial proxies
 Bot is for warming up facebook profile means it uses facebook on behalf of humans for genrating a pattren to facebook algortihum so it knows that Profiles are active.
 BlackBot already warmup more then 15000 Facebook profiles using Multilogin.

 Bot can automate every action on facebook Profile.

-I am calling my Bot #blackbot
+I named it #blackbot